 - $105,000+ build-up in reserve funds achieved by eliminating redundant services.
 Consolidated three separate information directory systems.
 Retired outdated systems and migrated services to cloud and shared services.

 - Led three-month project to migrate 300 faculty / staff and 1,900 students from an outdated desktop-based email system to Google Apps for Education.

 - $1.5 million project initiated and completed to upgrade campus network and improve wireless coverage.

 - Supported campus customers by establishing work planning process that articulated time commitments and resources allocated to work efforts.

 - Led 10-member team of students, faculty, and staff to develop and implement an IT Masterplan, strategize and prioritize IT and technology requirements with campus resources.

-- Spearheaded web project to implement first responsive web design, 40,000 objects and 10,000 web pages, enabling students to access their admissions application and other information via mobile devices.
+- Spearheaded web project to implement first responsive web design, 40,000 objects and 10,000 web pages, enabling students to access admissions, registration, and other information via mobile devices.

-- Within six months, successfully resolved and cleared six major audit findings from an inherited three-year old audit that was previously unresolved.
+- Within six months, resolved and cleared six major audit findings from an inherited unresolved three-year old audit.

-Equivalent to Senior Director in other IT organizations.
-Promoted to lead operations for University’s Office of Information Technology, supporting over 65,000 students system-wide.
-Directed 40-staff organization supporting two-thirds of enterprise IT services that included systems administration of 1,100+ servers, storage, backup, database administration, disaster recovery planning, and desktop support functions.
+Supported over 65,000 students system-wide.
+Directed 40-staff organization supporting enterprise IT services including systems administration of 1,100+ servers, storage, backup, database administration, disaster recovery planning, and desktop support.
 Simplify, standardize, and automate systems and processes to reduce cost.
-Supported all ERP (PeopleSoft) launches.
+Supported all ERP (PeopleSoft) implementations.